Institutions supporting the Project “Forced Labor 1939-1945”

 Founded in 1948, with 32,000 students, the Freie Universität Berlin has been awarded several times in 2006 and 2007 by the National and State Excellence Initiative.

-The project “Forced Labor 1939 – 1945” is linked to the Center for Digital Systems (CeDiS), E-learning and Multimedia Competence Center, and the Department of Eastern European Studies (OEI) chaired by Prof. Dr. Gertrud Pickhan.
+The project "Forced Labor 1939-1945" was carried out by the Center for Digital Systems (CeDiS), and the Department of Eastern European Studies (OEI) / Prof. Dr. Gertrud Pickhan.

-The Center for Digital Systems (CeDiS) of the Freie Universität Berlin is responsible for digitizing the interviews and developing the interactive online platform as well as educational materials.
-The Department of Eastern European Studies (OEI) at the Institute for Eastern European Studies at the Freie Universität Berlin is responsible for the coordination of the translation and content-based indexing of the interviews.
+The Center for Digital Systems was responsible for digitizing the interviews and developing the interactive online platform as well as educational materials.
+The Department of Eastern European Studies (OEI) at the Institute for Eastern European Studies was responsible for the coordination of the translation.

 German Historical Museum (DHM)